f-m-d/Penetration-Testing-Notes/README.md

- "Pentesting-Checklist" is a simple checklist for Kali Linux.
+ "Pentesting-Notes" is a simple checklist for Kali Linux.
  Everytime I learn something new into Pentesting field, I add it to this repo.
  This checklist will include A LOT of topic: basics, reminders, to-do list, examples etc.
  I even add some notes from online courses, so I will not forget them.